AI Operations Weekly | Systems & Security | April 2026

 had at least one skill running on an outdated dependency with known issues

 These were not negligent businesses.
 Most of them had done exactly what they were told to do: follow the setup documentation, launch the agent, and get it into production.
-Nobody told them what came next because the platforms, the tutorials, and the courses all end at deployment.
+Nobody told them what came next because the platforms, the tutorials, and the courses all end at launch.

 The Nine Doors Nobody Closed